JKnighten/genetic-optimization/README.md

 ## Implemented Optimization Problems

+Each of these problems'  has a demo run implemented as a main method in their associated IGenOptimizeProblem class.

 ### String Matching

 Starting with random strings, generate a desired target string using these random strings.
 The initial population will